Our Schools

 Ofsted - strong GOOD in all areas.

-“Children get off to a flying start at Cottesmore Academy!
-The school is EPIC!
-There is an inclusive environment where all are welcome and cared for.
 The school nurtures curiosity and an enjoyment of learning.
 Teachers and children have a mutual respect for each other.
 Leaders are highly ambitious, and teachers are skilled.”
 OFSTED May 2022

 Empingham C of E Primary School